Loading

 The features that make for a great keyword research tool are pretty straightforward: you search for a given keyword, and the tool tells you about it.
 But there are so many different ways to use keyword data, so I wanted to find tools that could handle a variety of use cases, along with a few designed for some of the most popular uses for keyword research.

-During testing, I looked primarily at the factors below to determine which apps made our initial list.
+During testing, I looked primarily at the factors below to determine which apps made the initial list.

 • Keyword optimization guidance.
 You shouldn't have to be a 10-year SEO industry veteran to use keyword research tools—the best tools offer simple, straightforward suggestions to optimize for your keywords.
 There are tools (like Ahrefs, Semrush, and Moz) that do complete SEO analysis on your site, checking for everything from site speed and technical details to domain authority and topic clusters.
 That's not what we're looking for here.
 We're looking for tools that any business owner or marketer can use to quickly understand their target keyword and optimize their site to rank for it.